kylestetz/slang/README.md

 #### Filter - `+ (filter <type: lp> <frequency: 100> <resonance: 1>)`

 Creates a filter.
-This should be chained off of a oscillator or envelope.
+This should be part of a sound chain.

 `type`:
 - `lp` (lowpass)